Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Theoretical Background and Hypotheses

+The balance or imbalance between perceived vs. warranted trust is also discussed under the umbrella term 'trust calibration'.
+This concept describes that users' perceived trustworthiness should accurately match the actual capabilities and reliability of the system \cite{lee2004trust}. \textit{Miscalibration} can manifest as either \textit{undertrust}, leading to system disuse, or \textit{overtrust}, resulting in system misuse (\eg, failures of monitoring or decision biases) \cite{ParasuramanRiley1997, WischnewskiKraemerMueller}.
+The fit between the actual trustworthiness of a system and its perceived trustworthiness therefore represents one facet of trust calibration (referred to as ‘high accuracy of the trustworthiness assessment’ in the TrAM model; \cite{schlicker2025trustworthiness}).

+We argue that the concept and relevance of the trustworthiness assessment and the resulting calibration applies not only to trust, but to user perceptions in general.
+We propose to conceptualize the trustworthiness assessment process with regards to user perceptions in the context of LLM use more broadly and to consider not only users' trust as an important outcome, but also the perceived privacy, hallucinations as well as sustainable use of the system.
+Building on the TrAM logic of linking actual system characteristics to perceived system characteristics via cues that are salient to the user, allows us to conceptualize whether there is a fit between actual system features (\eg, hallucination tendency, privacy safeguards) and end users' perceptions of those corresponding system features (\eg, perceived hallucinations or perceived privacy).
+We interpret this fit as the degree of calibration of user perceptions with regards to actual system characteristics.

-Building on the TrAM framework \cite{schlicker2025trustworthiness}, we focus on the role that customizations of LLMaaS chatbots play as cues that moderate this calibration process between actual and perceived system characteristics.
-We argue that it is essential to recognize that end users could perceive customizations of LLM chatbots as reflections of the system's capabilities, goals, and inner workings, even if customizations do not actually affect the functioning of the system. \autoref{fig:TrAM_Figure} illustrates our proposed interplay between customizations (partially functioning as cues) of the LLMaaS chatbot in relation to actual system characteristics and user perceptions or self-reported behaviors.
+It is essential to recognize that end users could perceive customizations of LLM chatbots as reflections of the system's capabilities, goals, and inner workings, even if customizations do not actually affect the functioning of the system. \autoref{fig:TrAM_Figure} illustrates our theoretical reasoning with regards to the expected interplay between customizations (partially functioning as cues) of the LLMaaS chatbot in relation to actual system characteristics and user perceptions or self-reported behaviors.
+Importantly, this illustrates the basis for the derivation of theoretically-grounded differential hypotheses (see following chapters).
+These are not mechanisms of action that we explicitly test in an experimental setup.
+In the following, we elaborate on the theoretical foundations of these expected differences in perception in relation to specific constructs.